 Prof. Dr. Tianjun Wang has focused on the new understanding of Brain and its clinical application since 2005 when he started his PhD research on the Acupuncture for Depression.
 In the last 10 more years, Dr. Wang has published several Brain related articles in English journals (see below list), presented over 20 national and international conferences, seminars and CPD courses.
-In his Acupuncture Brain Centre in Ilford London, more than half of his patients are brain related condition suffers such as Depression, Anxiety, Stroke, Parkinson's disease, Dementia, Brain injuries, etc.
+In his Acupuncture Brain Centre in Ilford London, more than half of his patients are brain related condition suffers such as Depression, Sleeping probems, Anxiety, Stroke, Parkinson's disease, Dementia, MS, Autism, Migraine, Brain injuries, Cerebral Palsy (CP), Epilepsy, etc.

 Acupuncture for stroke, case study.
 Acu.
 2015:4;11

 Acupuncture combined with an antidepressant for patients with depression in hospital: a pragmatic randomised controlled trial.
 Acupuncture in Medicine 2014;32:308-312

 The Brain is the most important organ, acting as a control centre.
 The Brain was one of the important internal organs in Chinese Medicine aspects from two thousand year ago.
 The function of Brain could be summary as: To dominate the life; the centre of physical activities and to govern the mental activities.

 The brain related diseases can be summary as mental illness, neurological conditions and other related diseases.
 The commonly conditions often seeking for acupuncture help are: